 Brioche is a French bread and is enjoyed by many.
 Classic Brioche consists of eggs, butter, yeast, and flour.
 It sounds like a simple to make bread, but there is a catch, it’s time!
 Making brioche consumes time, not the kneading part, kneading takes 10 minutes, but the proofing takes almost 12 hours.

-If you have been following my blog for sometimes, you know by now that patience is a virtue I have but not when it comes to baking and cooking.
+If you have been following my blog for some time, you know by now that patience is a virtue I have but not when it comes to baking and cooking.

 Less Proofing Time Brioche Bread Recipe